Bhavik2205/Go-project/README.md

 ## **Setting Up Your Database**

 Before running the main application, you need to set up your PostgreSQL database and enable the TimescaleDB extension.
+(Tested on PostgreSQL 17.5)

 ### 1. Enable TimescaleDB Extension